biggreenogre/mm2/README.md

-Add Recognition of Apple Magic Mouse 2 to **Ubuntu Trusty** **
+Add Recognition of Apple Magic Mouse 2 to **Ubuntu Trusty**

-* The magicmouse module produced by these tools will _not_ provide anything more than the _default Ubuntu mouse driver_ already provides.
+* The magicmouse module produced by these tools **will _not_ provide anything that the _default Ubuntu mouse driver_ already provides**.
 * The install script is _only_ tested on **Ubuntu Trusty (14.04) LTS**.
 It may work on other distros with appropriate changes.
-*The MM2 will still function as a basic 2-button mouse! ** ... but it WILL be using the hid_magicmouse module. **
+* **The MM2 will still function as a basic 2-button mouse!**
+... but it WILL be using the hid_magicmouse module.
-* The script is provided as-is with no guarantee whatsoever. **
+* **The script is provided as-is with no guarantee whatsoever.**

 These tools are intended for use by developers familiar with kernel module development and tinkerers who wish to experiment with the Linux magicmouse kernel module on _Ubuntu Trusty_.
 If you are comfortable writing BASH scripts and are familiar with the process for compiling and debugging custom kernels and modules, please read on.
-Otherwise ** STOP HERE, NOW. **
+Otherwise **STOP HERE, NOW**.